 Some of the civil claimants that joined in the proceedings formally asked that the Bank be summoned as the entity liable to pay for damages, while most of the defending counsel merely requested that their clients, by appearing before the Court, benefit from their participation in the proceedings.
 Some civil claimants joined in the proceedings against the Bank, seeking a declaration of liability under Legislative Decree No. 231/2001.
-The petitum relating to this proceeding, where quantified in connection with the filing of damaged civil parties, was equal to Euro 76 million (rounded).
+The petitum relating to this proceeding, where quantified in connection with the filing of damaged civil parties, was equal to Euro 177 million (rounded).

-11.2.10 Administrative offences pursuant to Legislative Decree 231/2001 challenged in relation to the sale of investment diamonds based on alleged self-laundering crime (article 648-ter of the Italian Criminal Code)
+10.2.10 Administrative offences pursuant to Legislative Decree 231/2001 challenged in relation to the sale of investment diamonds based on alleged self-laundering crime (article 648-ter of the Italian Criminal Code)

 On 19 February 2019, the Bank was served by the judge for preliminary investigations of the Courts of Milan with a decree of preventive seizure relating to the diamonds case reported above.
-Notification of the decree was given to numerous natural persons: two diamond companies (Intermarket Diamond Business S.p.A. and Diamond Private Investment S.p.A.) as well as five banking institutions, including the Bank which lead to the preventive seizure against the Bank of the profit arising from the crime of continued aggravated fraud, for the amount equal to Euro 35.5 million.
-The Bank was also notified of a decree of preventive seizure pursuant to article 53 Legislative Decree 231/2001 in relation to the crime of selfmoney laundering, for an amount equal to Euro 195,237.33.
-As at the date of the Base Prospectus, three employees of the Bank are involved in this case, but identification of any other natural persons belonging to the BMPS structure is ongoing.
-The Bank submitted a request for a review of the abovementioned precautionary measure.
+Notification of the decree was given to numerous natural persons: two diamond companies (Intermarket Diamond Business S.p.A. and Diamond Private Investment S.p.A.) as well as five banking institutions, including the Bank, which led to the preventive seizure against the Bank of the profit arising from the crime of continued aggravated fraud, for the amount equal to Euro 35.5 million.
+The Bank was also notified of a decree of preventive seizure pursuant to article 53 Legislative Decree 231/2001 in relation to the crime of self-money laundering, for an amount equal to Euro 195,237.33.